-Step 1: Collect the information you need to define the purpose.
+Step 1: Collect purposeful information

 Ideally, you should be able to articulate the purpose in one sentence.
 If not, your ideas might be too spread out, which can lead to scope creep.